William Wyler: Early life

-Wyler was born to a Jewish family in Mulhouse, Alsace (then part of the German Empire).
-His Swiss-born father, Leopold, started as a traveling salesman but later became a thriving haberdasher in Mulhouse.
+Wyler was born to a Jewish family in Mulhouse, Alsace-Lorraine (then part of the German Empire, now France).
+His Swiss-born father Leopold started as a traveling salesman but later became a thriving haberdasher in Mulhouse.
 His mother, Melanie (née Auerbach; died February 13, 1955, Los Angeles, aged 77), was German-born, and a cousin of Carl Laemmle, founder of Universal Pictures.
 During Wyler's childhood, he attended a number of schools and developed a reputation as "something of a hellraiser", being expelled more than once for misbehavior.
 His mother often took him and his older brother Robert to concerts, opera, and the theatre, as well as the early cinema.
 Sometimes at home his family and their friends would stage amateur theatricals for personal enjoyment.

-Wyler was supposed to inherit the family haberdashery business in Mulhouse, France.
-After World War I, he spent a dismal year working in Paris at 100.000 Chemises selling shirts and ties.
+Wyler was supposed to inherit the family haberdashery business in Mulhouse.
+After World War I and the ceding of Alsace-Lorraine to France, he spent a dismal year working in Paris at 100.000 Chemises selling shirts and ties.
 He was so poor that he often spent his time wandering around the Pigalle district.
 After realizing that Willy was not interested in the haberdashery business, his mother, Melanie, contacted her distant cousin, Carl Laemmle, who owned Universal Studios, about opportunities for him.

-Laemmle was in the habit of coming to Europe each year, searching for promising young men who would work in America.
+Laemmle was in the habit of coming to Europe each year, searching for promising young men who would work in the United States.
 In 1921, Wyler, while traveling as a Swiss citizen (his father's status automatically conferred Swiss citizenship on his sons), met Laemmle who hired him to work at Universal Studios in New York.
 As Wyler said: "America seemed as far away as the moon."
 Booked onto a ship to New York with Laemmle for his return voyage, Wyler met a young Czech man, Paul Kohner (later the famous independent agent), aboard the same ship.
 Their enjoyment of the first class trip was short-lived, however, as they found they had to repay the cost of the passage out of their $25 weekly income as messengers to Universal Pictures.
 After working in New York for several years, and even serving in the New York Army National Guard for a year, Wyler moved to Hollywood to become a director.